Feng Sheng (general): Biography

-In 1386, Feng, the highest-ranking general in China, was appointed as commander of the campaign against Naghachu, the commander of the most important Mongol military force in Manchuria.
-He was supported by his deputies, generals Fu Youde and Lan Yu.
-In March 1387, with an army of two hundred thousand soldiers, Feng led a campaign to the north of the Great Wall of China.
-They built four forts in southern Jehol before continuing eastward.
-On 7 July, the Mongols ambushed and defeated a separate division led by Chen Yong, Marquis of Linjiang, resulting in the death of Chen.
-Just seven days later, after crossing the Liao River, Feng caught up with Naghachu, defeated him, and brought him back to China as a captive.
-On the return march, the Mongols caused significant damage to the rear guard, resulting in the death of its commander, Pu Ying.
-Feng's son-in-law and son of Chang, Chang Mao, accused him of taking the best captured horses for himself and being responsible for the failures of the retreat.
-As a result, on 8 September, the Emperor recalled Feng and stripped him of his property in Henan.
-He was sent to Fengyang in disgrace, while Lan took over his army.
-By the end of the year, Chang had already been exiled.
+In 1386, the Emperor appointed Feng as commander of the campaign against Naghachu, (Note: Following the deaths of Li Wenzhong (1384) and Xu Da (1385), and with Chang Yuchun and Deng Yu long dead, the surviving dukes among the 1370 nobility included Li Shanchang, who had never held a field command, Tang He, who was overseeing coastal defenses against the Japanese, and Feng Sheng.
+Although Lan Yu and Fu Youde had risen to noble rank through more recent victories, Feng was the senior-most noble available for field command.) the highest-ranking Mongol general in Manchuria.
+Feng was supported by his deputies, Fu Youde and Lan Yu.
+In March 1387, with an army of two hundred thousand soldiers, he led a campaign north of the Great Wall.
+His troops built four forts in southern Jehol before continuing eastward.
+On 7 July 1387, the Mongols ambushed and defeated a separate Ming division, killing its commander, Chen Yong, Marquis of Linjiang.
+Seven days later, after crossing the Liao River, Feng caught up with Naghachu, defeated him, and brought him back to China as a captive.
+Feng's son-in-law Pu Ying was the commander of the rear guard, and he was killed on the return march when the Mongols caused significant damage to his forces.
+Chang Yuchun's son Chang Mao, who was married to Feng's daughter, accused Feng of taking the best captured horses for himself and being responsible for the failures of the retreat.
+On 8 September 1387, the Emperor relieved Feng of his command and stripped him of his fief in Henan.
+He was sent to Fengyang in disgrace, (Note: When Zhu Su secretly visited Feng in Fengyang in late 1389, the Emperor ordered his exile to Yunnan but instead placed him under house arrest in Nanjing.) while Lan took over his army.
+The Emperor exiled Chang by the end of the year.